-Paddling down the clear waters of the Crystal River is a relaxing, fun trip for individuals, couples or families.
-Bring your own boat or rentals and delivery are provided by Crystal River Outfitters and All About Water during the Spring, Summer and Fall months.
+Paddling down the clear waters of a river is a relaxing, fun trip for individuals, couples or families.
+Bring your own boat or rentals and delivery are provided by Crystal River Outfitters and All About Water, in Glen Arbor, during the Spring, Summer and Fall months.

 Time needed: Anywhere from 2-5 hours, depending on your route.

 Locals will tell you: Bring sunscreen, bug repellent, and a plastic bag for your camera and phone (just in case)!
 Pack a lunch or grab food and drinks to go from one of the many options in town.

 Start your “foodie day” in Glen Arbor on Tuesday morning at 9am at Township Hall, where the weekly Farmers Market comes to town!
 Gather up (almost) everything here needed for your stay in Glen Arbor, from fresh veggies, fruits, eggs and artisan breads to local grass-fed beef, local cheeses and fresh-cut flowers.